EvictionLab/eviction-lab-website/content/weekly-reports/st-louis-mo.md

 title: St. Louis, Missouri | Weekly Eviction Reports | Eviction Lab
 h1: St. Louis, Missouri
 slug: st-louis-mo
-date: 2020-05-13T00:00:00.000Z
+date: 2020-05-20T00:00:00.000Z
 ---

 {{% report_intro id="29510" data="/uploads/table.csv" %}}

-Eviction filings in St. Louis have fallen sharply since eviction proceedings were suspended across Missouri on March 19.
-Compared to equivalent periods in previous years (2012–2016), eviction filings were far below average over the last two weeks of March and throughout April.
-Eviction protections in Texas begin to expire on May 18.
+Eviction filings in St. Louis have declined precipitously in April and May.
+This comes despite the lack of any state-level eviction moratorium or policies enacted to protect renters from the threat of eviction.

 More detail on eviction protections in Missouri can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/mo/).

 {{%/ report_intro %}}